Zodiark-ch/masters-of-our-EMNLP2023-papers/README.md

 `cd DAG-ECPE
 python run.py --args*`

-The details of parameters are: lr:6e-4
+The details of the parameters are: lr:6e-4

 For ECSR